morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Important: The following link to Walmart will show various adapters that supposedly are based on the mt7612u or mt7612un chipsets.
 My opinion is that most of the ads that say the adapter uses a mt7612u chipset are correct but I've seen some ads (the ones with a single physical antenna are suspect and the ones that do not mention 7612u are also suspect) where I do not think that is the case, however, Walmart's return policy is legendary.
 Walmart will find a way to make you happy if you are not happy so there is a reduced risk in dealing with Walmart in this regard.

+Full disclosure: I do not work for Walmart but I do live just a few minutes away from Walmart Worldwide HQ.
+I make every effort to provide accurate information and try not to favor any company based on location or association.

 Walmart - [Walmart has many links to adapters based on the mt7612u chipset](https://www.walmart.com/search/?query=MT7612U)

 Note: The above link will show many adapters.
 Ensure you check to make sure the adapter is based on the mt7612u chipset.